Last updated on October 17, 2024

 Win Conditions

-There are several cards that serve as wincons in this deck.
+There are several cards that heavily contribute to the combat wincons in this deck.

 Tetsuko Umezawa, Fugitive